ITDProject/HouseholdFormulationRepository/README.rst

    NDistSys - The number of distribution systems that are handled by the IDSO

-   Mix - Represents if the chosen households are a mix of different structure types or single structure type 0 - A single structure type, set by input parameter 'Type' described below, is chosen to populate the distribution system feeder
+   Mix - Represents if the chosen households are a mix of different structure types or single structure type;
+   0 - A single structure type, set by input parameter 'Type' described below, is chosen to populate the distribution system feeder;
-   1 - A mix of structure types Low, Medium, High are used to populate the distribution system feeder
+   1 - A mix of structure types Low, Medium, High are used to populate the distribution system feeder;

-   Type - Represents household's structure quality type; 1 - Low Structure Quality Type
+   Type - Represents household's structure quality type; 1 - Low Structure Quality Type;
-   2 - Medium Structure Quality Type
+   2 - Medium Structure Quality Type;
-   3 - High Structure Quality Type
+   3 - High Structure Quality Type;

    (Example usage: python IEEE123_glm_yaml_bat_writer.py 1 0 2)

 2. Generate required additional files by executing the following command: